Tyler Eifert: Personal life

 Eifert's brother Grady played basketball for Purdue and started on the 2018–19 team.
 He moved on to become a graduate assistant for the Boilermakers following his collegiate career.
-Eifert's brother-in-law is Dallas Cowboys guard Zack Martin, who is married to Eifert's sister, Morgan.
+Eifert's brother-in-law is former Dallas Cowboys guard Zack Martin, who is married to Eifert's sister, Morgan.
 Martin and Eifert were teammates and roommates at the University of Notre Dame.